 In certain cases you must reduce your net property taxes or attach additional information.
-Schedule H and H-EZ filers should see the exceptions on pages 17 through 19.
+Schedule H and H-EZ filers should see the exceptions on pages 17 through 20.

-Exceptions: Homeowners (also see "Exceptions: Homeowners and/or Renters," on pages 18 and 19)
+Exceptions: Homeowners (also see "Exceptions: Homeowners and/or Renters," on pages 18 through 20)

-- 1. If there are names on the property tax bill other than yours (or your spouse's if you were married and lived together during all of 2018), attach (paper clip) a copy of a document showing your ownership percentage or life estate.
+- If there are names on the property tax bill other than yours (or your spouse's if you were married and lived together during all of 2021), attach (paper clip) a copy of a document showing your ownership percentage or life estate.
 The document could be a deed, land contract, divorce judgment, final judgment in an estate, or trust instrument.
 Also see paragraph 2 below. - 2.
-If you owned your homestead with others in 2018, use only that portion of the net property taxes that reflects your percentage of ownership, unless one of the following situations applies. - a) If the other owner was your spouse who lived with you during all of 2018, you may use all of the net property taxes. - b) If the other owner did not live in the homestead and you paid or will pay all the property taxes, use the portion of taxes reflecting your ownership percentage on line 13 (line 8 of Schedule H-EZ), and use the other owner's share of taxes on line 14c (line 9c of Schedule H-EZ) as rent. - c) If you inherited a partial ownership interest and are required by the terms of the decedent's will to pay all the property taxes, you may use all the property taxes from the date of death.
+If you owned your homestead with others in 2021, use only that portion of the net property taxes that reflects your percentage of ownership, unless one of the following situations applies. - a) If the other owner was your spouse who lived with you during all of 2021, you may use all of the net property taxes. - b) If the other owner did not live in the homestead and you paid or will pay all the property taxes, use the portion of taxes reflecting your ownership percentage on line 13 (line 8 of Schedule H-EZ), and use the other owner's share of taxes on line 14c (line 9c of Schedule H-EZ) as rent. - c) If you inherited a partial ownership interest and are required by the terms of the decedent's will to pay all the property taxes, you may use all the property taxes from the date of death.
 Submit a copy of the will to verify the requirement. - 3.
-If you owned and lived in a mobile or manufactured home in 2018, fill in on line 13 (line 8 of Schedule H-EZ) the net property taxes from your 2018 personal property tax bill (payable in 2019).
+If you owned and lived in a mobile or manufactured home in 2021, fill in on line 13 (line 8 of Schedule H-EZ) the net property taxes from your 2021 personal property tax bill (payable in 2022).
 Write "mobile home" or "manufactured home" on the property tax bill.
-If you owned the land on which your mobile or manufactured home was located, fill in the 2018 net property taxes for the land.
-Also fill in on line 13 (line 8 of Schedule H-EZ) any 2018 municipal permit fees you paid to the municipality (or to the owner of the land if you rented the land). - 4.
-If you submit two or more property tax bills for one homestead, attach a drawing showing the description, size, and location of each parcel. - 5.
-If the property tax bill for your homestead does not show any lottery and gaming credit, do one of the following: - a) If you received or will receive a lottery and gaming credit separately, subtract the credit from the amount shown on your property tax bill.
-Include only the net amount on line 13 (line 8 of Schedule H-EZ).
-Attach a note indicating the amount of the lottery and gaming credit.
+If you owned the land on which your mobile or manufactured home was located, fill in the 2021 net property taxes for the land.
+Also fill in on line 13 (line 8 of Schedule H-EZ) any 2021 municipal permit fees you paid to the municipality (or to the owner of the land if you rented the land). - 4.
+If you submit two or more property tax bills for one homestead, attach a drawing showing the description, size, and location of each parcel.